 Visit and take a cruise on the magnificent Fame of Salem, a replica of an 1812 privateer, at Pickering Wharf Marina on Wharf Street.
 The Fame is a full-scale replica of this famous schooner.
 She takes visitors on tours of Salem Sound, May to October.
 Choose a self-guided walking tour and hit the sidewalks.
 The National Park Service hands out excellent brochures for the African American History Trail, A Walking Tour of the Great Age of Sail, and the Nathaniel Hawthorne's Salem.
 Each walking trail takes about one hour.

 Salem nightlife is not only about witches and cemeteries.
+The club In a Pig's Eye on Derby Street offers many genres of live music.
 On weekends, enjoy Celtic bands at O'Neill's Irish Pub and Restaurant.
 A cool nightspot with music is Opus Underground.
 Visit the Notch on Derby Street for a selection of craft beers.
-Me and Thee Coffee House in nearby Marblehead is a well-loved local institution for meals and companionship.

 The Ugly Mug Diner at 122 Washington Street in Salem is all right based on its name alone.
 Delicious food: cheesy grits, bangers, chicken & waffles with streusel butter.